 Ford Explorer vs Subaru Ascent

 Newly introduced Ascent is powered by a horizontally opposed four-cylinder boxer engine.
-Transmission duties are taken care by a CVT automatic transmission.
+Transmission duties are taken care of by a CVT automatic transmission.
 Ascent is one of the better performing three-row SUVs available in the market.
 Being the costliest Subaru, Ascent brings a plethora of standard features.
-Unlike its competitors it comes equipped with standard AWD and Subaru’s eyesight safety system.
+Unlike its competitors, it comes equipped with standard AWD and Subaru’s Eyesight safety system.

 Ford Explorer vs Honda Pilot

-Honda Pilot is powered by 3.5-liter V6 engine that generates 280 hp and 262 lb-ft. of torque.
+Honda Pilot is powered by a 3.5-liter V6 engine that generates 280 hp and 262 lb-ft. of torque.
 Pricing for the Honda Pilot starts at $31,450.
-Honda Pilot has been one the best vehicles in this segment.
+Honda Pilot has been one of the best vehicles in this segment.
 The third generation of the Pilot was introduced in 2016.
-Pilot is a can’t go wrong decision in the three-row CUV market.
+The pilot is a can’t go wrong decision in the three-row CUV market.

 With the updates received, the 2019 Honda Pilot comes off as more contemporary in design but Honda has addressed many of the shortcomings.
 The exterior gets some subtle changes.
 The 9-speed automatic transmission from ZF gets reworked to l